KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/secondary-functionality.md

 # Secondary Functionality

-The client was advised of a additional functionality, some of which was deemed to be unnecessary, at least for now.
+The client was advised of additional functionality, some of which was deemed to be unnecessary, at least for now.

 ## Deemed Unnecessary